2i2c-org/docs/about/infrastructure.md

 These can be used in conjunction with tools like [Jupyter Book](https://jupyterbook.org) to build connections between your course's content and your online learning environment.

 You can find the JupyterHub configuration for 2i2c Education Hubs [at this repository](https://github.com/2i2c-org/pilot-hubs/tree/master/hub-templates/base-hub).

+#### Hubs for All educational pilot

+The Hubs for Education pilot is an attempt at making interactive computing environments more accessible to the research and education community, with a focus on smaller colleges and minority-serving institutions.

+Cloud computing credits for these hubs are provided by [CloudBank](https://www.cloudbank.org/) as part of a collaboration with UC Berkeley.

+In addition, hubs that are not covered by CloudBank credits are paid for by a grant from [the JROST Rapid Response Fund](https://investinopen.org/blog/jrost-rapid-response-fund-awardees/).

 (hub-types:ephemeral)=
 ### Ephemeral Hubs